 * instead of potatoes use pasta or thick noodles

-* not a fan of gherkins? replace with canned or jarred jalapenos, or use both gherkins and jalapenos
+* not a fan of gherkins? replace with canned jalapeños or any pickle you like

 * use cracker crumbs instead of breadcrumbs

-* replace the vegan mince for chopped up vegan burgers or diced mushrooms
+* replace the vegan mince for crumbled vegan burgers or fine diced mushrooms

 * sub out the celery for green bell pepper or courgette/zucchini

-* omit the vegan grated cheese for the topping and use nutritional yeast flakes, about 4-6 tablespoons
+* for the topping omit the vegan grated cheese and use nutritional yeast flakes instead, about 4-6 tablespoons

 * use an already prepared vegan white sauce, such as a jar of vegan lasagna sauce and mix through the nutritional yeast flakes before covering the mince and potatoes.
 Or use a vegan cheese sauce packet and make up the sauce according to packet instructions.